jncc/sac-microsite/README.md

     dotnet run -- -v

-You can edit the templates as required in the `views/` folder.
+You can edit the templates as required in the `views/` folder and re-run with

+    dotnet run -- -g -v

 ## Data updates